armijnhemel/binaryanalysis-ng/maintenance/database/README-FDROID.md

     CREATE INDEX apk_contents_sha256 ON apk_contents USING HASH (sha256);
     CREATE INDEX apk_contents_name ON apk_contents USING HASH (name);

+Then there is a table specific to ELF files, with the following schema:

+   CREATE TABLE IF NOT EXISTS elf_hashes(sha256 text, tlsh text, telfhash text);

+with an additional index:

+   CREATE INDEX elf_hashes_sha256 ON elf_hashes USING HASH (sha256);

+The ELF specific table is shared with other import scripts.

 The hash index is used because: